-If the soil is very compacted then start by adding plenty of organic material like compost, well-rotted horse manure, straw or leaf mold which will help loosen soil over time as these organic materials decompose.
+If the soil is very compacted then start by adding plenty of organic material like compost, well-rotted horse manure, straw, or leaf mold which will help loosen the soil over time as these organic materials decompose.

 2. If your soil is very hard you can also add some coarse sand.
 This will help improve the drainage of your soil and make it less dense.